caki35/Mathematical-Simulation-of-Laser-Scanning-Protocol/README.md

 Minvalue: minimum estimating time difference (sec.)

 ## 3. Sine Scan with Rump Offset
 In this function named **scannernovel.m**, I simulate the situation in which the frequency of a sinusoidal electrical signal with smaller amplitude is summed with a ramp electrical signal with greater amplitude.
 A mathematical function is derived so as summation of signals doesn't exceed Vmax and Vmin.
-Therefore, amplitude of the sine signal is calculated in function depending on maximum voltage and sine voltage.
+Therefore, amplitude of the ramp signal is calculated in function depending on maximum voltage and amplitude of sine signal.

 function [N,maksvalue,minvalue]= scannernovel(wait_duration,fscan,freprate,small_location_derivation,higher_location_derivation,timedifpoint,stdwm)